COVID-19 is a disease caused by the coronavirus SARS-CoV-2. It affects your lungs, airways and other organs.

 When taken early on in your COVID-19 illness, antivirals can help you get better faster and stay out of hospital.

 With case numbers falling, a highly vaccinated population, and increased access to antiviral medicines to treat COVID-19, it is safe to remove most COVID-19 rules and end border restrictions.

 Protecting lives and livelihoods remains the goal of the Government’s COVID-19 response.

 New Zealand’s vaccine plan

-High rates of vaccination is New Zealand’s key tool in protecting people and minimising the spread of COVID-19, and central to the settings in the framework.
+High rates of vaccination is our main tool to protect people and minimise the spread of COVID-19.
 The COVID-19 vaccine is free and available to everyone in New Zealand aged 5 and over.

-Wastewater testing is being used as an extra tool to help check for COVID-19 in New Zealand.
-It is being used as a surveillance tool alongside testing of:
+Wastewater testing helps monitor COVID-19 in New Zealand.
+It is a surveillance tool alongside testing community and border cases.

 Last updated: at